Taipei (novel): Background

-On August 15, 2011, The New York Observer reported that Lin had sold his third novel, then titled Taipei, Taiwan, to Vintage.
-Lin's agent, Bill Clegg, brokered the deal with editor Tim O'Connell based on "a 5000-word excerpt and a ~3-page outline."
+Tao Lin was born in 1983 to Taiwanese immigrant parents in Virginia.
+He grew up in the United States, and his background deeply influences his writing.
+Lin attended New York University, where he pursued a career in writing while supporting himself through various jobs, including working in restaurants and selling items on eBay.

+His parents' return to Taiwan after their conviction for investment fraud left a significant mark on Lin's life, which he channels into his work.
+His literary career took a substantial leap when Vintage offered him a $50,000 advance for Taipei, allowing him to write full-time.

 Cover

 On February 1, 2013, Entertainment Weekly debuted the cover.
-The article also included an interview with Lin, who said, of the autobiographical nature of the book:
+The article also included an interview with Lin, who commented on the autobiographical nature of the book:

 Writing autobiographically is more difficult because I'm editing a massive first draft of maybe 25,000 pages—my memory—into a 250-page novel.
 It's less difficult because I don't need to write a 25,000-page first draft; it's already there, in some form, as my memory.
 Related: I don't view my memory as accurate or static—and, in autobiographical fiction, my focus is still on creating an effect, not on documenting reality—so "autobiographical", to me, is closer in meaning to "fiction" than "autobiography."

 The article did not comment on the cover, except to say that it was "shiny".
 Thought Catalog, in an article titled "The Cover For Tao Lin's New Novel Looks Sweet," wondered how it would appear: "The version online is a shiny gif.
 It will be interesting to see what the cover looks like on a physical copy."